What is SEO for Demolition Contractors?

 What is local SEO for Demolition services?

 Local SEO combines Google search results and Google Maps listings.
-Demolition companies featured in top positions in Google Maps get a prominent spot also in Google search, show up on mobile devices for customers on-the-go, and get pulled by voice search assistants.
-To get maximum visibility, you will need a top 5 listing, plus optimized content, location signals, fast loading speed, and mobile-friendly theme.
+Demolition companies featured in top positions in Google Maps get a prominent spot also in Google search, show up on mobile devices for customers on the go, and get pulled by voice search assistants.
+To get maximum visibility, you will need a top 5 listing, plus optimized content, location signals, fast loading speed, and a mobile-friendly theme.
 I will take care of all of the above.

 My Starter SEO program comes at only $289/month.
 Sign up for the plan, have all technical errors fixed, enjoy a fast site, and get maximum visibility from page one rankings.
 Please share your feedback, and we can find the best solution.

 When will my site reach the first page?

 For local results: If you are listed in the first 50 results, it will require a few weeks.
 If your site is not in the first 50, be prepared for a few months for your main keywords, although your secondary keywords will surface in a few weeks.

 We could create more content on topics people search online to get more leads.
 For example: